jmswaney/thesis/source/14_Coregistration.md

 ### Single-cell 3D coregistration of large marmoset brain block

 In order to test how robust our coregistration algorithm was against the de-staining and re-staining process as well as in other tissue types, we performed multiround staining and imaging of a large tissue block from the visual cortex of a marmoset.
 A large block of marmoset brain tissue was SHIELD-processed and stained with Syto16 nuclear dye using eFLASH.
-After LSFM imaging, the marmoset tissue sample was de-stained using SDS detergent and heat treatment at 56C.
-The same tissue sample was then re-stained with Syto16 using eFLASH and imaged using LSFM in a second round.
+After LSFM imaging, the marmoset tissue sample was de-stained using SDS detergent and heat treatment at 56°C. The same tissue sample was then re-stained with Syto16 using eFLASH and imaged using LSFM in a second round.

 ![Demonstration of 3D coregistration of a large block of marmoset visual cortex at single-cell resolution.
 After coarse registration based on morphological alignment, nuclei were successfully matched in marmoset visual cortex. \label{coregistration-5}](source/figures/Coregistration/figure5.jpg){ width=100% }

 Using a similar strategy to the mouse brain hemisphere for coarse alignment, nuclei detection and matching, and GPU-accelerated warping, we were able to coregister the two rounds of staining and imaging of the marmoset brain sample (Figure \ref{coregistration-5}).
-Before alignment, the tissue is not aligned between imaging rounds.
+Before registration, the tissue is not aligned between imaging rounds.
 However, the Syto16 staining quality appeared similar between rounds with the exception of some differences in illumination as mentioned previously.
 The morpholoical coarse alignment was able to